Security Building (Miami, Florida)

-The Security Building is a historic site in Miami, Florida.
+The Security Building is a historic site in Miami, Florida, United States.
 It is located at 117 Northeast 1st Avenue.
 On January 4, 1989, it was added to the U.S. National Register of Historic Places.
 The building has 16 floors with a height of 225 ft and was built from 1926 to 1927.

 History

 Construction for Dade County Security Company

 The Dade County Security Company was organized in 1901 and moved to a nearby headquarters in 1923.
 By the mid-1920s the company needed a larger headquarters.
 In 1921, the Dade County Security Company had acquired the McKinnon Hotel which occupied a mid-block parcel on Northeast 1st Avenue and renamed it the Security Hotel.
 Dade Security had considered adding stories atop the hotel, but opted in 1925 to raze the hotel and construct a new headquarters on the same site under the direction of architect Robert Greenfield.
 Construction on the Security Building began in 1926.
 The building was known as the Security Building from its opening in 1927 until 1945.
 Upon opening, the first level and mezzanine were devoted to banking offices.
 The floors above provided 275 office suites and were reached by four "high speed" elevators.